← Back to QuantegyAI

 The Agent Loop

-What makes an agent more than a chatbot?
-It runs in a loop: perceive, decide, act, observe — repeat.
-Activity: drive a number-guessing agent one step at a time and watch it close in by reacting to each clue.
-AI anchor: this loop is the skeleton of every agent ever built.
+What distinguishes an agent from a chatbot?
+It operates in a loop: perceive, decide, act, observe — repeated.
+Activity: execute a number-guessing agent one step at a time and observe it converge by reacting to each result.
+AI anchor: this loop is the structural basis of every agent.

 Module 2